 If you don’t know much about this small Balkan nation, here are a few of the highlights I’ve experienced after multiple trips and more than 6 months in the country.

-If Albania is known for one thing it’s the riviera.
-Travellers from Italy, Greece and Albanian speaking countries (Kosovo and Macedonia) have been enjoying Albania’s beautiful beaches for decades.
+If Albania is known for one thing it’s the Riviera.
+Travellers from Italy, Greece and Albanian speaking countries (Kosovo and North Macedonia) have been enjoying Albania’s beautiful beaches for decades.
 It’s about time the rest of the world opens their eyes to the natural beauty which rivals that of neighbouring Greece, Montenegro and Croatia for half the price.

 Ksamil, Himara, Borsh and Dhermi beaches are great getaway destinations, especially if you avoid the crowds in July and August.
 In September you can have the beach and surrounding sights almost to yourself and in my opinion, it’s the best time to visit Albania.